lucianoiam/consul/README.md

 *Control Surface Library*

-This is a VST2 & VST3 plugin providing a web user interface for controlling other plugins that support MIDI learn.
+This is a VST2 & VST3 plugin providing a LAN accessible web user interface for controlling plugins that support MIDI learn.
 The user interface is primarily designed for touch devices.
 The plugin is self-contained and no additional software is required; just insert it into the target plugin's chain (and before the target, so it receives MIDI events) and make sure the computer and client devices are connected to the same network.

 <img width="1706" alt="Screen Shot 2022-07-26 at 09 58 17" src="https://user-images.githubusercontent.com/930494/180954979-4089c388-fdb9-48ff-9434-b007a8b4a65f.png">